Skip navigation

 Nicotine Poisoning Risks for Young Children & Youth

-The invention of vapor products created a new poisoning risk for younger children.
-Nicotine is classified as a poison at certain levels and e-liquids for vapor products are concentrated nicotine solutions.
-Flavored e-liquids are often labeled with colors and images that appeal to young children.
-Swallowing or inhaling nicotine or exposure through the skin can send a young child to the emergency room with serious symptoms, and can even cause death.
+The invention of vapor products created a new poisoning risk for young children, as nicotine is classified as a poison at certain levels.
+E-liquids - concentrated nicotine solutions - are often marketed with colors and images that appeal to young children.
+Swallowing, inhaling, and absorption of nicotine through the skin can cause serious symptoms and death in children.
+Most reported nicotine poisonings occur in children under 5 years old, though they affect all age groups and even pets.

-Child-resistant packaging for nicotine e-liquids is required by state law (WA Vapor Products Act, RCW 70.345.130) and federal law (Child Nicotine Poisoning Act).
-Initially these laws seemed to help decrease the number of child poisonings.
-But there are legal loopholes.
-Under these laws, popular disposable e-cigarettes (e.g. Puff Bar and Elf Bar) and pod-based nicotine systems (e.g. JUUL and Sourin) do not need to be childproof.
+While state (WA Vapor Products Act, RCW 70.345.130) and federal (Child Nicotine Poisoning Act) laws require child-resistant packaging for e-liquids, popular disposable e-cigarettes (e.g. Puff Bar and Elf Bar) and pod-based nicotine systems (e.g. JUUL and Sourin) are exempt, creating legal loopholes.
+11,12

-6,074 of the poisoning cases (87.8%) were among children less than 5 years old.
-Reporting is voluntary, therefore these numbers are likely an undercount.11
+• 6,074 of the poisoning cases (87.8%) were among children less than 5 years old.
+Reporting is voluntary, therefore these numbers are likely an undercount.11,12

 Sources